 P&C (re)insurance businesses are cyclical.
-The primary consequences of a market softening are a reduction in the volume of P&C (re)insurance premiums in the market, an increase in competition within the (re)insurance market, and also a preference for those operators who are most attentive to the specific needs of the clients and the most capable of meeting them.
+The primary consequences of a softening of the (re)insurance market are a reduction in P&C (re)insurance premium volumes in the market and an increase in competition within the (re)insurance market.
 This could potentially lead to a loss of competitive advantage for SCOR UK.
-Beyond the general trends, the premium rate cycle affects certain geographic markets and/or certain lines of business in different ways and to different extents, independently of each other.
+Beyond the general trends, the premium rate cycle affects certain geographic markets and/or certain lines of business in different ways and to a varying extent, independently of each other.
+Insurance market cycles can also be disconnected from reinsurance market cycles; a diversified portfolio including reinsurance and insurance activities can help to mititgate the effects of such cycles.